Lusanco/lusanco.github.io/README.md

 # Live GitHub Pages Portfolio

-This repository serves as the deployment target for my personal developer portfolio website.
+This repo hosts the deployed version of my personal developer portfolio.

-It is **automatically updated** by [GitHub Actions](https://docs.github.com/en/actions) whenever changes are pushed to the main development repository.
+Updates are **automatically applied** via [GitHub Actions](https://docs.github.com/en/actions) whenever changes are merged into the main development repository.

 ---

-**Please Note:**
+**Important:**
-* This repository is for hosting purposes only.
+* This repository is for hosting only.
-* **I do not make direct edits here;** changes will be overwritten by the automated deployment process.
+* **I rarely edit directly** here; any manual changes (aside from Markdown files) will be overwritten by the deployment workflow.

 ---

-### See the Live Portfolio
+### View the Live Portfolio

 **[lusanco.github.io](https://lusanco.github.io/)**